LeoColman/Petals/README.md

 ### Release Version

-For release version you must first decrypt secrets using `git secret reveal`.
-Release version can be assembled as
+For the release version, you must first decrypt secrets using `git secret reveal`.
+The release version can be assembled as follows:
-following:

 - F-Droid: `./gradlew assembleFdroidRelease`
 - PlayStore: `./gradlew assemblePlaystoreRelease`